French Azilum

 The largest building in the colony, La Grande Maison, a two-story log structure, stood 84 ft long and 60 ft wide.
 Unproven rumors see it as intended for the Queen.
-Major social gatherings took place there, and both Talleyrand (who lived in the United States from 1794 to 1796) and Louis Phillipe (who visited Pennsylvania in 1797 and later became King of the French from 1830 to 1848) were entertained here.
+Major social gatherings took place there, and both Talleyrand (who lived in the United States from 1794 to 1796) and Louis Philippe I (who visited Pennsylvania in 1797 and later became King of the French from 1830 to 1848) were entertained here.

 The quasi-aristocratic French court did not last.
 In the late 1790s, after Morris and Nicholson went into bankruptcy and money from French sources dried up, many of the exiles moved to southern cities including Charleston, Savannah and New Orleans.
 Some returned to Saint-Domingue, and after Napoleon (in power from 1799) made it possible for exiles to return to France, many did.
 The LaPortes, Homets, LeFevres, Brevosts and D'Autremonts remained in Pennsylvania and settled in local communities.
 By 1803 French Azilum had passed into history.

 None of the more than 50 structures of French Azilum remain.
 The house and garden plots were absorbed into larger tracts of farmland.

 The LaPorte House, built in 1836 by the son of one of the founders of the colony, includes delicately painted ceilings and interior decor which reflect the French influence, and functions as a house museum.
 An original foundation has been left exposed for public viewing and a reconstructed, relocated log cabin, circa 1790, also serves as a small museum.
 Guided tours of the LaPorte house take place seasonally, as well as a self-guided tour of over 20 acre of the original settlement, including several outbuildings of the LaPorte Farm.